 A rotating team of campers plans and participates in cooking lunch and dinner each day.
 Whether the camper is new to the kitchen or a seasoned chef at home, cooking together builds community, fosters care for each other, and teaches kitchen safety.

 This year, EVkids Camp will follow CDC and the Vermont Department of Health guidelines with all camp sessions.
-All campers will need a negative COVID-19 test to attend, all camp staff will be vaccinated, and off campus outings will be limited to accommodate social distancing.
+All campers and Camp staff will need a negative COVID-19 test or vaccination documentation to attend.
+Off campus outings will be limited and will observe social distancing guidelines.
 The health and safety of campers and staff is the top priority of EVkids Camp.

 Groups of campers rotate through different workshops each day, planned and led by counselors.
 Activities range from archery to yoga, from chess to ping pong, from drawing to volleyball.